congxinUSC/python-object-json/README.md

 # python-object-json
-A solution for python custom class instance jsonify
+A solution for python custom class instance jsonify.
+**IMPORTANT: this is for python 3!!!**